babel/website/docs/plugin-proposal-unicode-sets-regex.md

 // true
 ```

+Here is [a list of supported properties](https://github.com/tc39/proposal-regexp-unicode-sequence-properties#proposed-solution).
 Note that using property of strings with `u`-flag will error.
 ```js title="input.js"
 // @codeblock-error-next-line
 /\p{Emoji_Keycap_Sequence}/u